FAQs About Hip Osteoarthritis With Dr. Arthur Mark

 • X-Rays: X-ray imaging of the hip is often used to confirm the diagnosis, as it clearly reveals the cartilage and bone deterioration within the hip joint.

-How To Treat Hip Osteoarthritis
+How Do You Treat Hip Osteoarthritis?

 • Activity Modification and Stretching: Staying active and maintaining flexibility are important for managing hip osteoarthritis.
 This can be done through physical therapy, at-home exercising, or low impact activities such as swimming or bicycling.